 If the pandemic drove you to work from home, you probably know that cloud storage makes online collaboration easy.
-With cloud storage, you have extra features, like data protection and stronger security.
+You have extra features, like data protection and more robust security with cloud storage.
 Not only that, but some cloud services even offer encryption.

 For example, our sponsor IDrive protects your data when you transfer and store files.
 It encrypts your files before you upload them into the cloud server — and keeps them protected until you open them.
 This stops third-party intruders from breaking into your important files.
 It ensures your eyeballs are the only ones roaming over your critical data.